ena-infrastructure/specifications/ena-oauth2-profile.md

 The OAuth 2.0 Authorization Framework: Bearer Token Usage, \[[RFC6750](#rfc6750)\], defines:

 - Protected Resource (PR) - A resource (for example, an HTTP service), which is protected by OAuth 2.0 and requires a valid access token for access.
 In this document, we sometimes use the abbreviation "PR".

+Clarification on the distinction between a Resource Server and a Protected Resource:

+Some of the early OAuth 2.0 specifications used only the term Resource Server to denote the entity to which access is delegated.
+More recent specifications use the term Protected Resource, which is a more accurate and appropriate designation.
+This profile adopts the term Protected Resource when referring to the resource being protected and its access rules, and reserves the term Resource Server specifically for the server that hosts the Protected Resource, and is capable of accepting and processing access tokens.

 <a name="conformance"></a>
 ### 1.3.
 Conformance